-Name Agreement expires Notice of termination by Company Employee notice B. McKeon No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks M. Watkins No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks D. Bailey No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks L. Bevan No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks B. Jenkins No expiry, continuous agreement 6 months (or payment in lieu of notice) 12 weeks J. Sanger No expiry, continuous agreement 3 months (or payment in lieu of notice) 12 weeks
+Name Agreement expires Notice of termination by Company Employee notice M. Watkins No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks D. Bailey No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks L. Bevan No expiry, continuous agreement 12 months (or payment in lieu of notice) 12 weeks B. Jenkins No expiry, continuous agreement 6 months (or payment in lieu of notice) 12 weeks J. Sanger No expiry, continuous agreement 6 months (or payment in lieu of notice) 12 weeks